Ashley Hutton

 Ashley Hutton (born 2 November 1987) is a Northern Irish footballer who plays as a defender for Linfield and has appeared for the Northern Ireland women's national team.

-Career
+International career

 Hutton has been capped for the Northern Ireland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 On 3 September 2019, Hutton played her 100th match for Northern Ireland against Wales.

+Hutton was part of the squad that was called up to the UEFA Women's Euro 2022.